openscoring/openscoring/README.md

 Response status codes:
 * 200 OK.
 The model was updated.
 * 201 Created.
 A new model was created.
 * 400 Bad Request.
+The deployment failed permanently.
 The request body is not a valid and/or supported PMML document.
+* 403 Forbidden.
+The acting user does not have an "admin" role.
+* 500 Internal Server Error.
+The deployment failed temporarily.

 Sample cURL invocation:
 ```